j1sk1ss/CordellCompiler/docs/src/changelog/README.md

 ----------------------------------------

+### Caller-saving
+In the instruction and the memory selection stage here is a one additional step.
+Now we procceed register saving step for pushing and poping all used in function registers.

 ### Documentation update
 LIR part now is more complex then it was earlier, that's why I start documentation sync process.